- College Scoreboard, U.S. Department of Education, Accessed October 2016, https://collegescorecard.ed.gov/

 Step 4: Narrow Your School List

 If you've completed all three steps above, you should have a good idea of exactly what you want out of your college experience.
-Now it's just a question of locating the schools that fit your needs and preferences.
+At that point, it's just a question of locating the schools that fit your needs and preferences.

 While narrowing your list of top contenders, don't forget to look for the following: